 It's important that you answer these questions before signing on the dotted line:

-1. Is there a fee for having a redraw facility
+1. Is there a fee for having or using a redraw facility

-Some loans charge a flat fee on loans that have a redraw facility.
+Some mortgages demand a person pays a flat fee for having a redraw facility.
 Sometimes this won't be charged until the redraw facility is activated.

-Some lenders will demand a borrower pays a fee each time they withdraw funds using their redraw facility.
-This fee varies significantly between lenders and loans.
+Other lenders might demand a borrower pays a fee each time they withdraw funds using their redraw facility.
+This fee can vary significantly between lenders, and many don't charge one at all.

-3. Is there a maximum number of free redraws per year?
+2. Is there a maximum number of redraws or free redraws per year?

 Lenders often instate a minimum amount that can be withdrawn at once using a redraw facility.
 Whether this exists and how much is it determines the true flexibility of a redraw facility.